mask1no/The-Keymaker/md/PRD.md

 The Keymaker is a Solana bundler application for executing transactions through Jito Block Engine.
 This document outlines the current implementationarchitecture decisionsand development roadmap for a working proto type with core bundling functionality.

-**Current Status**: Production-ready SSR cockpit with Jito bundle and RPC fanout engine modes, multi-wallet login, SSR wallet tracking, and hardened security.
+**Current Status**: Production-ready SSR cockpit with Jito bundle and RPC fanout engine modes, multi-wallet sign-in (message-sign only), SSR wallet tracking, hardened security, and near-zero client JS on core routes.

 ## Vision & Mission